 - They don’t require any valves or many moving parts.

-- Centrifugal pump allows them to run at high speeds with minimal maintenance.
+- This pump allows them to run at high speeds with minimal maintenance.

 - Their output is very steady and consistent.